Saalfeld-Rudolstadt I

 Saalfeld-Rudolstadt I is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 28.
 It covers the western part of Saalfeld-Rudolstadt.

 Saalfeld-Rudolstadt I was created for the 1994 state election.
 Originally named Schwarzakreis I, it was renamed after the 1994 election.
-Since 2019, it has been represented by Karlheinz Frosch of Alternative for Germany (AfD).
+Since 2024, it has been represented by Thomas Benninghaus of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Saalfeld-Rudolstadt I covers the western part of Saalfeld-Rudolstadt, specifically the municipalities of Allendorf, Bad Blankenburg, Bechstedt, Cursdorf, Deesbach, Döschnitz, Katzhütte, Königsee, Meura, Rohrbach, Rudolstadt (excluding Ammelstädt, Breitenherda, Eschdorf, Geitersdorf, Haufeld, Heilsberg, Milbitz, Remda, Sundremda, Teichel, Teichröda, and Treppendorf), Saalfeld/Saale (only Wittgendorf), Schwarzatal, Schwarzburg, Sitzendorf, and Unterweißbach.

 Members

-The constituency was held by the Christian Democratic Union (CDU) from its creation in 1994 until 2019, during which time it was represented by Gert Wunderlich (1994–2004), Gerhard Günther (2004–2014), and Herbert Wirkner (2014–2019).
-It was won by Alternative for Germany in 2019, and is represented by Karlheinz Frosch.
+The constituency was held by the Christian Democratic Union (CDU) from its creation in 1994 until 2014, during which time it was represented by Gert Wunderlich (1994–2004), Gerhard Günther (2004–2014), and Herbert Wirkner (2014–2019).

+Since 2019, it is held by Alternative for Germany, initially represented by Karlheinz Frosch, and following the 2024 election by Thomas Benninghaus.